oliverlorenz/docker-crontab/README.md

 # docker-cron

 This is a image to run cronjobs inside a docker container.
 The image has nothing installed.
-So this is more a base image.
+So this is a pure base image.

 # usage